MSD Animal Health Modern Slavery Statement 2025

 Standards: Upholding and maintaining company standards on modern slavery and human trafficking.
 These are embedded in our Global Policy on Labour & Human Rights and reflected in our Public Policy Statement on Human Rights.

 Communication Channels: Maintaining multiple communication channels to make it easy for employees and others to ask questions or report concerns.
-Employees can report concerns to their Managers, Human Resources, Compliance, Legal or the Office of Ethics.
+Employees can report concerns to their Managers, Human Resources, Compliance, or Legal.

-Speak Up Tool: Providing a speaking up tool.
-The Speak Up tool at msdethics.com is operated by an independent third-party, available 24 hours a day, 7 days a week.
-It allows employees to raise concerns or ask questions confidentially in their preferred language via ‘phone or the internet.
+Individuals can also report their concerns at msdethics.com, which is a confidential channel for raising concerns.
+Operated by an independent third-party service, msdethics.com is available 24 hours a day, 7 days a week.
+This platform allows individuals to raise concerns confidentially and in their preferred language via phone or internet.

 Corrective Action.
 We take violations seriously.
 Corrective and disciplinary actions are taken against individual employees who are determined to have engaged in misconduct based on the findings of an investigation.

-Training: Providing training to all employees on our company’s Code of Conduct (Our Values & Standards) annually.
+Training: Providing training to all employees on our company’s Code of Conduct annually.
 Training completions are closely monitored and reported to senior management.

 Accountability: Maintaining accountability.
 All employees are responsible for 1) adhering to our company’s Code of Conduct; 2) complying with all relevant polices; and 3) raising concerns.
 Substantiated violations may result in disciplinary action up to and including termination.